DessimozLab/FastOMA/README.md

 ### Input:
 1- Sets of protein sequences in FASTA format (with `.fa` extension) in the folder `proteome`.
-The name of each fasta file is the name of species .
+The name of each fasta file is the name of species.
+Please make sure that the name of fasta records do not contain `||`.

 2- The omamer database which you can download [this](https://omabrowser.org/All/LUCA.h5) which is from [OMA browser](https://omabrowser.org/oma/current/).